MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 I had always been a fan of contextual menu in interfaces.
 They are a very fast way to run various processes on a selected item.
 And at the same time you don't have to remember which action you can run on the item, or how the action was named.
-You right click and everything you can do with the item is available a few pixels away from your cursor.
+You right click and everything doable is available a few pixels away from your cursor.

 And I had come to the point where, while browsing my files in the